DavidVentura/docker-builder/README.md

-WEBSERVER_PORT=8080			# Port to listen on for the webhook payload WORKER_QUEUE_NAME='ci'			# Name for the queue on which work will be scheduled WORKER_COUNT=2				# Build Worker count (Max amount of parallel builds) KILL_WORKERS_ON_SIGNAL=false		# Send SIGINT to workers when receiving SIGINT/SIGTERM this is useful if your daemon manager (systemd, supervisord, initd) does not send signals to the entire process group (only sends signals to the parent PID).
+WEBSERVER_PORT=8080			# Port to listen on for the webhook payload WORKER_QUEUE_NAME='ci'			# Name for the queue on which work will be scheduled WORKER_COUNT=2				# Build Worker count (Max amount of parallel builds)

   [[development.REPOS]]
   # Array for configured repositories - you have to repeat this section for each repo you want to configure